 Can I use these VPNs to access streaming services like Netflix?

 Yes, several VPNs are optimized for streaming.
 Providers like ExpressVPN and NordVPN typically work with Netflix, Hulu, and Disney+ on many of their servers, though availability can vary by region and time.
+Ubiquiti edgerouter x vpn server setup guide for secure remote access, site-to-site vpn, and NAT best practices 2026

 Are free VPNs safe?